joseluisq/helipad/README.md

 If you are interested please don't hesitate to get involved.

+## Example

+To see how pipelines are executed, just nagivate to [the `devel` Github Actions workflow](https://github.com/joseluisq/helipad/actions), then pick up whatever Linux, Macos, FreeBSD or Windows job and finally expand the `Run execution tests` step.

+Pipeline files can be found under [.pipelines/](./.pipelines) directory.

 ## TODO

 **Note:** This is a non-exhaustive list of features.